Creating an API key

 - Copy the key immediately — it’s shown only once

-og_live_ prefix makes keys identifiable in leaked credential scans (GitHub
+og_live_ prefix makes keys identifiable in leaked-credential scans (GitHub

 secret scanning, GitGuardian, etc.).